Take control with MFA

 To better protect yourself and steer clear of ATO by following these steps:

-You can do this by simply emailing [email protected], and we will send you back a list of what personal information of yours is exposed on the Darknet.
+You can do this by simply emailing [email protected] (feel free to include a pina colada recipe or just say hey), and we will send you back a list of what personal information of yours is exposed on the Dark Web.
 Easy!

-If your Exposure Report included any passwords, you should change those passwords for every account they were used on.
+If your Pineapple Report included any passwords, you should change those passwords for every account they were used on.
 We recommend doing that ASAP, especially if there are major accounts like email addresses or bank accounts you use this password for.
-If a password has been exposed, that means it’s essentially public knowledge on the Darknet and every hacker on the planet can see it or buy it if they want to.
+If a password has been exposed, that means it’s essentially public knowledge on the Dark Web and every hacker on the planet can see it or buy it if they want to.
 So what next?